Recognise First Nations/Aboriginal People’s rights and values and increase access to and ownership of water for cultural and economic purposes

 The Government recognises there are systemic issues that need to be addressed at a state- wide level to better enable the exercise of First Nations/Aboriginal People’s rights and access to water, both within the Murray Darling Basin and in coastal regions of NSW:

-- Cultural flow access - while there are some provisions for accessing water for cultural purposes in NSW, these do not currently meet the needs and obligations of First Nations/ Aboriginal People to care for Country or achieve the cultural water flows and water management aspirations set out in the 2007 Echuca Declaration.
+• Cultural flow access - while there are some provisions for accessing water for cultural purposes in NSW, these do not currently meet the needs and obligations of First Nations/ Aboriginal People to care for Country or achieve the cultural water flows and water management aspirations set out in the 2007 Echuca Declaration.
 Also, policy settings limit the use of cultural water entitlements so that no direct or indirect economic benefit can be gained.
 Only seven cultural water entitlements have ever been issued, with only two remaining in use today.

-- Self-determination and decision making - historically, there have been limited opportunities made available for First Nations/Aboriginal People to be involved in water policy development processes and limited co-management opportunities.
+• Self-determination and decision making - historically, there have been limited opportunities made available for First Nations/Aboriginal People to be involved in water policy development processes and limited co-management opportunities.
 While the water sector’s engagement with First Nations/Aboriginal People and communities is improving, as demonstrated in recent water planning initiatives in the Murray Darling Basin, it is not yet a mature, knowledge-sharing partnership.

-- First Nations/Aboriginal People’s knowledge about the water management system - the water sector has not effectively worked with First Nations/Aboriginal People to develop and share suitable information about water institutions, technical information and regulations to support understanding of the complex water management framework.
+• First Nations/Aboriginal People’s knowledge about the water management system - the water sector has not effectively worked with First Nations/Aboriginal People to develop and share suitable information about water institutions, technical information and regulations to support understanding of the complex water management framework.

-- Water and culture - there is not sufficient awareness or acknowledgement of First Nations/Aboriginal People's water rights, values, interests and concerns in water management frameworks and little effective integration of First Nations/Aboriginal People’s knowledge and science into water management decisions and practices.
+• Water and culture - there is not sufficient awareness or acknowledgement of First Nations/Aboriginal People's water rights, values, interests and concerns in water management frameworks and little effective integration of First Nations/Aboriginal People’s knowledge and science into water management decisions and practices.

 Several key pieces of work provide the foundation for the way forward including First Nations-led work developed under the National Cultural Flows Research Project.
 The Government will work with First Nations/Aboriginal People and organisations and apply the processes developed in the Pathway to Cultural Flows in Australia, Cultural Flows - A guide for First Nations and Cultural Flows - A guide for Water Managers.

-There are also existing Government strategies that provide the principles and commitments for effective engagement and shared decision making including: Closing the Gap commitments; the NSW Government’s OCHRE Plan; and the Department of Planning and Environment’s Our Place on Country Aboriginal Outcomes Strategy 2020–23.
+There are also existing Government strategies that provide the principles and commitments for effective engagement and shared decision making including: Closing the Gap commitments; the NSW Government’s OCHRE Plan; and the department's Our Place on Country Aboriginal Outcomes Strategy 2020–23.
 The National Agreement on Closing the Gap is built around four priority reforms: building and strengthening structures to empower Aboriginal and Torres Strait Islander people to share decision-making with governments; building formal Aboriginal and Torres Strait Islander community-controlled sectors to deliver services to support Closing the Gap; systemic and structural transformation of mainstream government organisations to improve accountability and better respond to the needs of Aboriginal and Torres Strait Islander people; and enabling shared access to location specific data and information to support Aboriginal and Torres Strait Islander communities and organisations achieve the first three Priority Reforms.

 The National Agreement also includes a commitment to develop an inland waters target that will measure progress towards securing Aboriginal and Torres Strait Islander interests in water bodies inland from the coastal zone under state and territory water rights regimes.
 This will include data development to identify a nationally consistent measure for inland waters encompassing, for example, water licenses, water rights and water allocation plans.